rfsaldanha/rspell/README.md

     Tools --> Global Options... --> Spelling --> Main dictionary language

-You can also manually specify the language ([available options](https://api.languagetoolplus.com/v2/languages) at the API).
+You can also manually specify the language.

 ``` r
 rspell::check_selection(language = "FR")